 7.1 Gastronomy in Mallorca:

 Mallorca is famous for its culinary delights, from fresh seafood and paella to hearty ensaïmades (pastries) and sobrasada (cured sausage), both of which are protected foods.
-Don’t miss the opportunity to dine at beachfront restaurants serving Mediterranean cuisine with a view.
-For casual dining, Mallorcan tapas is the name of the game.
+There are lota of beachfront restaurants serving Mediterranean cuisine with a view.
+For casual dining, Mallorcan tapas is the most popular choice.

 Further Reading: What to Eat in Mallorca.